-At 30 June 2018, if investment redemption prices increased/decreased by 25 basis points from year end prices, profit would have been \$251,150 (2017: \$245,845) higher/lower due to a change in the fair value of the investments.
+At 30 June 2019, if investment redemption prices increased/decreased by 25 basis points from year end prices, profit would have been \$238,519 (2018: \$251,150) higher/lower due to a change in the fair value of the investments.

-(ii) Foreign currency risk
+(ii) Foreign Currency Risk

 The Fund has indirect exposure to foreign currency risk from its investment exposure to the Schroder Real Return CPI Plus 5% fund.
-Where the managed funds have investments in underlying securities that are denominated in foreign currencies, the unit prices, which are used to value the investments, may be impacted by variations in exchange rates.
-The Board of SEGC manages this risk by regular review of the composition of both funds and the proportion of the total funds invested in securities denominated in foreign currencies.
+Where managed funds have investments in underlying securities that are denominated in foreign currencies, the unit prices, which are used to value the investments, may be impacted by variations in exchange rates.
+The Board of SEGC manages this risk through regular review of the composition of both funds and the proportion of the total funds invested in securities denominated in foreign currencies.

-(b) Credit risk
+(b) Credit Risk